magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/living_why-are-we-here.md

 call ‘taking a temporary shelter for a refuge’.
 They beautify house and home but they don’t think of beautifying their own hearts.
 They don’t examine suffering.
 The heart is the important thing.
-The Buddha taught to find a refuge within your own heart: – ‘Make yourself a refuge unto yourself.’
+The Buddha taught to find a refuge within your own heart: *Attā hi attano nātho* – ‘Make yourself a refuge unto yourself.’
 Who else can be your refuge?
 The true refuge is the heart, nothing else.
 You may try to depend on other things, but they aren’t a sure thing.
 You can only really depend on other things if you already have a refuge within yourself.
 You must have your own refuge first before you can depend on anything else, be it a teacher, family, friends or relatives.

 So all of you, both laypeople and homeless ones who have come to visit today, please consider this teaching.
 Ask yourselves, ‘Who am I?
 Why am